 Backfill and replay

-Two scenarios need a way to override the natural anchor-driven flow:
+Two scenarios need a way to override the natural time-window flow:

 Re-running against a specific window.
 Maybe a previous run dispatched a bad artifact, you’ve fixed the prompt, and you want to re-draft the same range.
-The decisions workflow exposes a workflow_dispatch input called since_sha that forces every requested type to use the supplied SHA as its anchor:
+The decisions workflow exposes since_sha_override, which forces every requested type to use that SHA as the range start instead of the time-window start:

 gh workflow run publish-conduit-decisions.yml \